 - Stretches the abs and hip flexors.

-- Can help to alleviate upper back pain.
+- Can help to alleviate neck, upper back and lower back pain.

 Come to all fours.
 Bring your wrists directly underneath your shoulders and your hips right above your knees—toes point straight back.
-Look down at the mat in front of you.
+Look down at the mat in front of you to bring your spine into neutral.

 Inhale, arch your spine, drop your belly, lift your chest and look up.
-Exhale, draw your shoulders back.
+Exhale, relax into Cow pose and draw your shoulders back.

-Try to focus the stretch on the area of your spine that is the most stuck.
+Try to focus the stretch on the area of your spine that feels the most restricted or stuck.

 Hold the pose for 3-5 breaths.

 - In this variation of Cat-Cow you alternate between looking over your left and right shoulders, to improve lateral spinal mobility.
-Repeat this sequence 3-4 times.
+Move with you breath, repeating the sequence 3-4 times.

-- Avoid Cow pose if you have a back, knee or wrist injury.
+- Avoid this pose if you have a back, knee or wrist injury.